webdev1001/mucontent/README.md

 - pure javascript
 - view based on twitter bootstrap
 - extensible with controllers (module)
+- static views

 # INSTALL

-Requirements: Node.js v0.8.7, redis, mongodb
+Requirements: Node.js v0.8.7, redis, mongodb (only if you need modules)

 To install the application run, into directory: `npm install --production`
 **NOTE**: with --production npm doesn't install development dependencies.